 The Prison Litigation Reform Act (PLRA) of 1995 requires the Bureau of Prisons to consider whether an inmate with a date of offense on or after April 26, 1996, has earned or is making satisfactory progress toward the attainment of a GED credential before awarding Good Conduct Time.
-The Bureau will award (1) 54 days credit for each year served (prorated when the time served by the inmate for the sentence during the year is less than a full year) if the inmate has earned or is making satisfactory progress toward earning a GED credential or high school diploma; or (2) 42 days credit for each year served (prorated when the time served by the inmate for the sentence during the sentence during the year is less than a full year) if the inmate has not earned or is not making satisfactory progress toward earning a GED credential or high school diploma; or (2) 42 days credit for each year served (prorated when the time served by the inmate for the sentence during the year is less than a full year) if the inmate has not earned or is not making satisfactory progress toward earning a GED credential or high school diploma.
+The Bureau will award (1) 54 days credit for each year served (prorated when the time served by the inmate for the sentence during the year is less than a full year) if the inmate has earned or is making satisfactory progress toward earning a GED credential or high school diploma; or (2) 42 days credit for each year served (prorated when the time served by the inmate for the sentence during the year is less than a full year) if the inmate has not earned or is not making satisfactory progress toward earning a GED credential or high school diploma.

-Sentenced aliens are exempt from mandatory attendance; however, they are subject to the same consequences of VCCLEA and PLRA as United States citizens for not participating in the GED program.
-If sentenced aliens have completed the institution hearing program and have confirmed orders of deportation, they will not be subject to the statutes above for earning Good Conduct Time.
+Sentenced non-U.S. citizens are exempt from mandatory attendance; however, they are subject to the same consequences of VCCLEA and PLRA as United States citizens for not participating in the GED program.
+If sentenced non-U.S. citizens have completed the Institution Hearing Program and have confirmed orders of deportation, they will not be subject to the statutes above for earning Good Conduct Time.